spcourse/sp1/modules/numbers/en/goldbach/index.md

 # Goldbach

-Write a program that proves Goldbach's conjecture to be true for all even numbers up to and including 1000.
+Write a program called `goldbach.py` that proves Goldbach's conjecture to be true for all even numbers up to and including 1000.

     # python goldbach.py
     16 = ...